Exombourgo Castle, Tinos: A Journey Through History

-From our countryside hotel, Crossroads Inn, gazing to the north, at the back of the traditional Cycladic village of Tripotamos, you face a towering granite starkness hill.
-The granite hill’s contemporary name, where the medieval capital of Tinos Island once stood, is "Exombourgo" [Outer Burg].
-It was named after the deserted village by the same name that the inhabitants of the town within the Castle built when the Turks razed the city within the Castle to the ground.
+The imposing Rock of Exombourgo, a towering granite hill visible from Crossroads Inn in Tripotamos, stands as a testament to Tinos Island's rich and tumultuous history.
+Once the medieval Castle capital of Tinos, Exombourgo hill, meaning "Outer Burg," offers breathtaking views and a glimpse into the island's past.
+It was named after the village that the inhabitants of the city within the Castle built when the Turks razed it to the ground.
 An enormous granite boulder of volcanic rock, Exombourgo towers over the island, with its peak at 640m above sea level.

-From our countryside hotel, Crossroads Inn, gazing to the north, at the back of the traditional Cycladic village of Tripotamos, you face a towering granite starkness hill.
-The granite hill’s contemporary name, where the medieval capital of Tinos Island once stood, is "Exombourgo" [Outer Burg].
-It was named after the deserted village by the same name that the inhabitants of the town within the Castle built when the Turks razed the city within the Castle to the ground.
+The imposing Rock of Exombourgo, a towering granite hill visible from Crossroads Inn in Tripotamos, stands as a testament to Tinos Island's rich and tumultuous history.
+Once the medieval Castle capital of Tinos, Exombourgo hill, meaning "Outer Burg," offers breathtaking views and a glimpse into the island's past.
+It was named after the village that the inhabitants of the city within the Castle built when the Turks razed it to the ground.
 An enormous granite boulder of volcanic rock, Exombourgo towers over the island, with its peak at 640m above sea level.

 book online